Canadian Residents Injured in the US

 flag

-Knowing what to do after an auto accident can reduce the possibility of future problems occurring and ensure that you get the help you need, and when appropriate, fair compensation for your injuries.
-This is where we can help.
+Knowing how to navigate the aftermath of an auto accident can mitigate potential future complications and ensure that you receive the necessary assistance and when appropriate, equitable compensation for your injuries.
+This is where our expertise comes into play.

-One of the jobs we do is work with your own insurance company to confirm the coverages you personally have available to you.
-If you are a resident of British Columbia, while the Insurance Corporation of British Columbia (ICBC) is usually the primary insurer, other public and private insurers may be involved.
-For example, auto insurance in Manitoba is provided by a government-run insurance company, Manitoba Public Insurance (MPI).
-Auto insurance in Quebec is provided by both a government insurer and private insurers.
-Auto insurance in Saskatchewan is provided by a government-run insurance company, Saskatchewan Government Insurance (SGI).
+One of our responsibilities is collaborating with your personal insurance provider to ascertain the available coverages at your disposal.
+Depending on your province of residence, such as British Columbia, where the Insurance Corporation of British Columbia (ICBC) usually serves as the primary insurer, other public and private insurers may also be involved.
+For instance, Manitoba relies on the government-run insurance company Manitoba Public Insurance (MPI), for auto insurance.
+Quebec's auto insurance is provided through government and private insurers.
+On the other hand, Saskatchewan relies on the government-operated insurance company, Saskatchewan Government Insurance (SGI).

 Immediate Action to Take